 3. Marriott Marquis Washington

-The Marriott Marquis Washington is located near the Verizon Center, Harman Theatre (Shakespeare), the National Gallery of Art/Portrait Gallery, with some very nice restaurants in the vicinity.
+The Marriott Marquis Washington is located near the Verizon Center, Harman Theatre (Shakespeare), and the National Gallery of Art/Portrait Gallery, with some very nice restaurants in the vicinity.

 The M Club Lounge at Marriott Marquis Washington is decent and large.
 In the morning, breakfast includes a large selection of fruit (including blueberries and blackberries), pastries, cereal, eggs, bacon, breakfast potatoes, sliced meat, cheeses, oatmeal, and yogurt.
-The hot items included scrambled eggs, bacon, sausage & potatoes.
+The hot items included scrambled eggs, bacon, sausage and potatoes.
 A decent spread, but the food doesn’t seem to get refilled that often, so by the end of breakfast, bits of the offering become empty.
 We advise arriving early to get the full spread.

 There is an Honor Bar in the evening for drinks (prices range from $6 USD for a domestic beer to $11.50 USD for a martini) and plenty of food, including a jar of Reese’s Pieces.
 Snacks include two different kinds of hot rolls, chips and guacamole dip, cheese, spring rolls, some kind of samosas, along with charcuterie meat.
 The savories are followed by a selection of desserts and chocolates (including truffles) later in the evening.

 There’s no bottled water.
 Instead, a water dispenser is placed in the lounge for you to use.
-The outdoor deck connected to this lounge is amazing, and the views of Washington DC are incredible.
+The outdoor deck connected to this lounge is amazing, and the views of Washington, DC, are incredible.

-This is one of the best lounges in Washington DC but is not a patch on the lounge at the Mandarin Oriental or the Ritz-Carlton club lounges.
+This is one of the best lounges in Washington, DC, but is not a patch on the lounge at the Mandarin Oriental or the Ritz-Carlton Club lounges.

 4. Renaissance Washington